servo-php/fluidxml/documents/ReadMe.md

 ```

 ## Documentation
-Many examples are available insede the `specs` folder, as test cases,
+Many examples are available insede the `specs/` folder, as test cases,
-which cover from the simplest case to the most comlex scenario.
+which cover from the simplest case to the most complex scenario.

 See the [Wiki](#wiki) (in progress).